 We could have resolved to eat more leafy greens or to add another spin class to our weekly workout schedule.
-But when a team of us at Live Happy made it our mission to become happier in 2016, we dug deeper to identify the behaviors, interactions and attitudes that were sapping our energy, productivity and joy.
+But when a team of us at Live Happy made it our mission to become happier this year, we dug deeper to identify the behaviors, interactions and attitudes that were sapping our energy, productivity and joy.

 Our issues, it turns out, are pretty universal: anxiety, troubled communications with a loved one, an inability to unplug from work, poor sleep, a lack of long-term goals.
 To help us tackle these challenges we’ve enlisted a squad of top experts who have agreed to coach each of us.
 And because we know that the most effective way to implement new habits is with deadlines and accountability, we’re putting both in motion.

 We’ve decided to bare our souls and write about our goals, struggles, setbacks and—we hope!—triumphs in frequent blog posts over the next 90 days.
 All of the experts agree that in three months, each of us should be able to achieve a significant happiness reset.
 We’d like to invite you to take this journey along with Susan, Kim, Chris, Donna and me (I’m the cranky, sleep-deprived member of the group).
 We’ve assembled everything you’ll need here.

 Along with our own blogs, which we will continue to publish as the 90 days progress, you’ll find regular posts from our coaches detailing the programs and strategies they’ve put together for us.
 They’ll be writing about what we can expect each step of the way, including how to get around roadblocks, bounce back from setbacks and maintain the new happier-you habits for a lifetime.